jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 Patterns were presented in alphabetical order within each category.
 Therefore, __Abstract Factory__ was the first design pattern presented in detail in their book.
 It’s a daunting first design pattern to encounter if reading the book from cover to cover.

+If you’ve ever tried to read the Abstract Factory diagram in GoF and ended up cross-eyed from the overlapping lines—trust me, you’re not alone.
 Imagine seeing this as your first design pattern.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Abstract_factory_UML.svg/1016px-Abstract_factory_UML.svg.png" alt="Gang of Four Abstract Factory Design" title="Image Source: https://en.wikipedia.org/wiki/File:Design_by_contract.svg" width = "80%" align="center" style="padding: 35px;">